Don't have a boating licence yet, or are you still working on one?

 If you want to rent a larger boat, please contact the rental company or your Tubber advisor to discuss this.

-Below, we will describe in more detail the different boats you can hire without a boating licence.
+Below, we describe in more detail the different boats you can hire without a boating licence.
 These boats also need to meet the dimensions and maximum speed mentioned earlier.

 Types Of Boats You Can Hire Without A License